-Working from Home – what it looks like for IT employers and employees and how to work from home efficiently
+Working from Home – what remote work looks like for IT employers and employees

 Working from home?
 You’re not alone.
 Even before the Covid-19 changes made this the norm, the IT industry was the front runner by some margin in working from home statistics.
 In 2019 in the UK, 14.8% of IT employees listed their home as the main place of work and 53.1% reported working from home or being able to work from home regularly.
 This compares to 5.2% and 26.7% overall respectively in all industries.